-The State Review Board will meet on Thursday, January 16, 2014, to examine Tennessee’s proposed nominations to the National Register of Historic Places.
-Beginning at 10:30 a.m., the meeting will be held at the Ijams Nature Center, located at 2915 Island Home Avenue in Knoxville.
+The State Review Board will meet on Wednesday, Jan.
+28, 2015, to examine Tennessee’s proposed nominations to the National Register of Historic Places.
+Beginning at 9 a.m., the meeting will be held at the Tennessee Historical Commission office, Clover Bottom Mansion, located at 2941 Lebanon Road in Nashville.

-The Board will vote on eight nominations from across the state.
+The Board will vote on seven nominations from across the state.
 Those nominations that are found to meet the criteria will be sent for final approval to the National Register of Historic Places in the Department of the Interior.
+The Board will also review and re-assess one property that is listed in the National Register.

-For more information about the National Register of Historic Places or the Tennessee Historical Commission, please visit the website at http://www.tn.gov/environment/history/.
+For more information about the National Register of Historic Places or the Tennessee Historical Commission, please visit http://www.tn.gov/environment/history/